Romeo and Juliet

 In fact, you could map out the play as detailing Shakespeare's maturation.
 Something of this sort is done in the film Shakespeare in Love, which shows events in the struggling young bard's life that helped inspire the play.
 It's all made up of course and at least one of my friends considers the film a travesty.
 But, with the majority of film-goers, I think it captures the spirit of Romeo and Juliet itself.

-The movie captures what Romeo and Juliet captures: that first genuine love that makes all previous amorous feelings seem like childish crushes, as though one has suddenly become grownup and has discovered eternal youth at the first time.
-It's the time when each twinge of one's feelings appears a matter of life and death, when the very fullness of what one is experiencing seems to self-righteously justify sweeping away all other considerations, including all the moral concerns with which you had been inculcated since birth.
+The movie captures what Romeo and Juliet captures: one's first genuine love that makes all previous amorous feelings seem like childish crushes, as though one has suddenly become grownup and has discovered eternal youth at the first time.
+It's the time when each twinge of one's feelings appears a matter of life and death, when the very fullness of what one is experiencing seems to justify sweeping away all other considerations, including all the moral concerns with which you had been inculcated since birth.

 The irony is that Romeo and Juliet is one of the works that helped establish the mythology of modern love—especially the notion of being "in love"—as an overpowering emotional and personal devotion between flesh-and-blood individuals.

 And that, perhaps, is too bad.
 We tend to remember those fated figures, Romeo and Juliet, as the eternal lovers.
 We forget in memory they are the central figures in a "tragedie", as Shakespeare styled it.
-They don't live on happily ever after and the author doesn't even suggest his dead protagonists live on together in some paradisaical afterlife for lovers (as later novels, plays and operas will).
+They don't live on happily ever after and the author doesn't even suggest his dead protagonists live on together in some paradisaical afterlife for lovers (as many later novels, plays and operas will).
 The adolescents die and it's a tragedy for their friends and families.
 Or, correction, they commit suicide and it's a tragedy for their friends and families.

 Yes, they each commit suicide over lost love—and isn't that beautiful!
 And their feuding families are brought together by their deaths—and isn't that progress?
 But still they are dead.
 Gone.
 No longer alive or in love, but dead.
 Shakespeare never implies otherwise.
 It's a terrible story.
 Check out that last line again: "For never was a story of more woe / Than this of Juliet and her Romeo."